Solved Problem on Electric Field

 Figure 1

-From the geometry of the problem, we choose cylindrical coordinates (Figure 1-B), the rq vector, which is on the yz plane, is written as \( \mathbf r_q=y\;\mathbf j+z\;\mathbf k \) and the rp vector only has a component in the i direction, \( \mathbf r_p=x\;\mathbf i \) (contrary to what is usually where the rq vector is on the xy plane and the axis of the cylinder in the k direction), the position vector will be
+From the geometry of the problem, we choose cylindrical coordinates (Figure 1-B).
+The rq vector, which is on the yz plane, is written as \( \mathbf r_q=y\;\mathbf j+z\;\mathbf k \) and the rp vector only has a component in the i direction, \( \mathbf r_p=x\;\mathbf i \) (contrary to what is usual, where the rq vector is on the xy plane and the axis of the cylinder is in the k direction), the position vector will be

 \[ \begin{gather} \mathbf r=x\;\mathbf i-\left(y\;\mathbf j+z\;\mathbf k\right)\\[5pt] \mathbf r=x\;\mathbf i-y\;\mathbf j-z\;\mathbf k \tag{I} \end{gather} \]